-9. The Final model utilising the research results
+The Final model utilizing the research results

-The survey and Delphi results provide us with some confidence that our list of factors identified from the literature represent the factors deemed important by experienced practitioners.
+The survey and Delphi results provide some confidence that the list of factors identified from the literature represent the factors deemed important by experienced practitioners.

 Moreover, the general agreement about the critical factors demonstrates their significance.
-In this section we elaborate on these findings by incorporating the responses to the open ended questions.
+This section elaborates on these findings by incorporating the responses to the open-ended questions.

-The core team was identified as vital for success, thus both of the topics representing the core team; core team commitment and core team expertise were placed at the top of the list.
-The two major factors related to commitment; team motivation and association with the start-up goals were emphasised.
+The core team was identified as vital for success, thus both of the topics representing the core team - core team commitment and core team expertise - were placed at the top of the list.
+The two major factors relating to commitment - team motivation and association with the start-up goals - were emphasized.
 High importance was assigned to leadership capability and the diversity of team experience.
 This suggests that the core team is possibly more important than any other topic.
 Many respondents claimed that with a strong and committed team the start-up will succeed.
 The market may shift, the strategy could change, but ultimately people create success.
 Former experience was, surprisingly, ranked low.
 The investors' contribution was also evaluated as very low.
 This was probably an outcome of the general disappointment, commented upon in the interviews and open questions, about their investors' strategic or networking contribution.